Pitching Mechanics Analysis

 First, and like

-Michael Pineda, Matt Harvey needs to immediately ditch the things that he was
+Michael Pineda, Matt Harvey needs to immediately ditch the

-top of the ball, and showing the ball to second base.
-While a long arm
+the ball to second base.

 action isn't necessarily bad -- Roy Oswalt's arm held up just